Only truly great things develop a cult-like following: Riverdale, Star Wars, Apple products and... the Instant Pot.

 Now, if you do decide to take the plunge and hop aboard the Instant Pot train, here are some tips from the IPOGs (Instant Pot Original Gangsters).

 1. Buy an extra silicone ring to use for sweet Instant Pot creations.
-The Instant Pot can start to take on the flavour of meat and spices, which doesn't mix well when you switch to making something sweet like oats.
+The Instant Pot can start to take on the flavor of meat and spices, which doesn't mix well when you switch to making something sweet like oats.
 (Holly Anne and Karine)

 2. Soak your beans before cooking to decrease lectins.
 Especially if you have an irritable gut.
 (Lace)

-3. Be aware that cooking times like the "3-minute oats", do not include the time it takes for pressure to build up in the pot.
+3. Be aware that cooking times like the "3-minute oats", do not include the time it takes for the pressure to build up in the pot.
 Or the time after for the pressure to release before opening the pot up again.
 (Jessica)

 4. When using it as a slow cooker, be aware that it only heats from the bottom, rather than all around.
 Get the temperature up first by sautéing or putting the pressure on for a bit before slow cooking, otherwise it can take forever for meals to cook on the slow cooker setting.
 (Lauren)